 - Statue of Liberty & Ellis Island

 - + Many more, Click here for all activities

 This All-inclusive City Pass Has just about every imaginable Attraction included and with the new Mobile app could not be easier to use.
 If you are planning to see and do as much as possible on your New York trip then this is the pass for you.
 The price is pretty steep, so you need to pack a lot in to get value, but if that is the plan then THE NEW YORK PASS is perfect

 What is THE NEW YORK PASS:

 THE NEW YORK PASS is a Digital Pass that allows access to 100+ of New York’s Best Attractions, Including all the Top-rated Attractions in New York.
-When Purchasing a card you pick the number of days you want to use the card for and then you can see as many of the 100+ attractions that you would like within that period.
-Its a pretty good deal and if you can cram in lots of attractions its astonishing value.
+When Purchasing a pass you pick the number of days you want to use the pass for and then you can see as many of the 100+ attractions that you would like within that period.
+It’s a pretty good deal and if you can cram in lots of attractions it’s astonishing value.

 How Much does THE NEW YORK PASS Cost: